Insulin Lispro Junior Kwikpen

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney disease, liver disease, thyroid problems.

 You may experience blurred vision, dizziness, or drowsiness due to extremely low or high blood sugar.
-Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
+Do not drive, use machinery, or do anything that needs alertness or clear vision until you can do it safely.

 Limit alcohol while using this medication because it can increase your risk of developing low blood sugar.